arm61/uravu/README.md

 All you need is a function to describe the analytical relationship between some abscissa (which can be multi-dimensional) and ordinate.
 Other fun things like prior probabilities for your model parameters can be included.

-from just a single function and your data, uravu can help you perform:
+From just a single function and your data, uravu can help you perform:

 - Maximum likelihood fitting
 - MCMC modelling for posterior estimation (using `emcee`)